Florida Museum of Natural History: Ichthyology

 Holdings of freshwater fishes are greatest from the southeastern United States, particularly Florida.
 In addition, an effort has been made to obtain as complete a taxonomic and geographic coverage of freshwater species as possible from throughout North America.
 As a result, over 90 percent of the freshwater fish species from the United States and Canada are represented in the collection.
 Best represented are members of the Catostomidae, Centrarchidae, Cyprinidae, Elassomatidae, Fundulidae, Ictaluridae, Lepisosteidae, Percidae, Petromyzontidae and Poeciliidae.
 Freshwater fishes from Bolivia, Venezuela, Colombia, Hispaniola, Guatemala, Panama and Costa Rica are currently represented in moderate to large numbers in the collection.
 The Florida Museum of Natural History's Hispaniolan holdings are unsurpassed and the Venezuelan holdings are growing continuously.
-A wide spectrum of characoid, gymnotoid and siluroid families, cichlids, and poeciliids are especially well represented.
+A wide spectrum of characoid, gymnotidae and siluridae families, cichlids, and poeciliids are especially well represented.